 Progressive Web Apps (PWA)

-PWAs speed up mobile web and can load pages in less than 2 seconds.
+PWAs speed up the mobile web and can load pages in less than 2 seconds.
 PWAs enable mobile apps to sync in the background, load pages quickly and load even if there’s no internet available.
 You can think of it as mobile web apps on steroids.

 In the past, PWAs were only available to big spenders like Starbucks and Tinder which helped them cut loading times from 11.9 seconds to 4.69.
 However, PWAs soon became table staples.

 By 2021 many web experts agree that PWAs will become more available to website owners as competition becomes stiffer.
-Brands that have an eye on technology will see PWAs as a way to gain competitive edge.
+Brands that have an eye on technology will see PWAs as a way to gain a competitive edge.

 Augmented Reality Shopping

 Augmented Reality became famous thanks to Pokemon Go.
 This trend is now becoming mainstream for web shopping.
 As devices become more technologically supportive of AR features, many websites will soon see the benefits of showing the scale, detail and context of their products using AR features.